 Day 8: Check out of yacht, end of the course.
 Delivery of exam results.

 At the end of the course, the instructors will ask themselves the following question: “Would I feel comfortable sending you out on charter with my friends or family?”.
 This decision will be based on 4 aspects and will determine whether you pass or fail.

-Note: Please refer to booking terms and conditions for more information.
+Note: Payment not due until your application is accepted.
+Choose to pay in full or in three instalments.
+Please refer to booking terms and conditions for more information.

 Early Course: When issuing work assignments, we aim to have all bookings staffed 4 weeks prior to their start date.
 Therefore successful students on earlier academy courses will be assigned to start working earlier in the season than students of later courses.